 Genealogical Research is available at the Nicholas County Public Library.
 The Historical Society Board voted on 2015 to move all the genealogical resources to the Nicholas County Library.
-Contact Sherry Howard for information regarding research.
+Contact Peggy Gilkerson for information regarding research.
 We also have some materials located in the library of the Neal Welcome Center; although the majority of resources are in the Nicholas County Library.

 The Historical Society has hardbound copies of the Carlisle Mercury from 1914-1992 available for research.
 Other requests for research of Carlisle and Nicholas County History can be made by special request and appointment by contacting the museum and requesting materials.

 Discovery Tours for children are available during museum hours.
 Veterans Day “Windows of War Exhibit” has over 300 students attend each year to learn the history of Veterans from the Civil War to the present day.
 We hosted a Smithsonian exhibit, Hometown Teams, back in the summer of 2017.
 We had almost 2,000 visits to the exhibit and many people were nostalgic upon seeing their teams memorabilia in the museum.
 We also have several pop-up museums located around the courthouse.
 We currently host a Jockey Museum (highlighting the history of Jockey International in Carlisle, KY), a Veteran’s display, and a quilt museum.
 We can also work with you to create lesson plans for your children that go along with Common Core requirements.

 Resources include: Deeds, wills, and estate settlements Marriages and early marriage bonds from early 1800's to 1970's School census records 1895-1930's Nicholas County census records 1810-1930's Some information on adjoining counties Copies of document pages can be requested by mail at a cost of $1.00 a page or $3.00 for 5 pages Helpful staff.